10 Most Affordable Places to Live in Los Angeles

 You have your reasons to move, but before you start looking for jobs, it’s time to decide where to live in LA after moving to this big city.
-Whether you’re relocating to Los Angeles alone or with your family, with a limited budget, your options will be quite limited, too.
+Whether you’re relocating to Los Angeles alone or with your family, with a limited budget, your house-hunting options will be quite limited, too.
 To help you choose a place that fits all your needs, without necessarily moving into a smaller home, we’ve decided to put together this list of the ten cheapest areas in the City of Angels.

 Crenshaw – One of the Most Affordable Los Angeles Neighborhoods

 When you were figuring out where to move, have you had in mind a good location with easy access to all the necessary amenities?
 Crenshaw offers you just that, plus it has the cost of living lower than the LA average.
 This used to be one of the largest Japanese communities in the country.
 And even though the population has significantly diversified since then, there is still a considerable Asian population here.
 If you’re moving with kids, you will be interested to know that there are several schools in the area, including Crenshaw High School, Celerity Nascent Charter School, and View Park Preparatory.

 Questions and Concerns Related to Safety